Glossary- The parts of a bowed musical instrument -

 Old Masters often used "poor materials" (even Stradivarius made several instruments in poplar or willow); in the 1600s these materials were however much more costly than today.

-Think about a trunk of Balkan Spruce, carried down the valley by who knows what means, loaded onto a small boat, unloaded in a port, then sawed and seasoned.
+Think about a trunk of Balkan Maple, carried down the valley by who knows what means, loaded onto a small boat, unloaded in a port, then sawed and seasoned.

 A voyage using the means of transport available in those times, must have been adventurous and very expensive.